espressif/esp-aws-expresslink-eval/README.md

 Pay special attention to the Notes.

-# 5. Registering an Espressif AWS IoT ExpressLink to your development account
+# 5. Registering ExpressLink to your development account

-To create an IoT _Thing_ and add it to your account we will need to retrieve the Espressif AWS IoT ExpressLink module Thing Name and its corresponding certificate.
+To create an IoT _Thing_ and add it to your account we will need to retrieve the ExpressLink module Thing Name and its corresponding certificate.
 There are two methods to obtain the certificate, as shown in steps 5a and 5b:

 ## 5a.
-Directly connecting the Espressif AWS IoT ExpressLink board to your computer
+Directly connecting the ExpressLink board to your computer

-1. Remove any other connections you have made to the board.
+1. Remove any other connections you have made to the ExpressLink board.
-2. Connect the Espressif AWS IoT ExpressLink board to the computer, using the microUSB port on the board, and a microUSB to USB cable.
+2. Connect the ExpressLink board to the computer, using the microUSB port on the board, and a microUSB to USB cable.
 3. Open the desktop terminal application on the host machine, and select the UART port of the board, and set baud rate to 115200.
 4. Press the Reset button on the board, and ensure that you can see the bootup log.
 5. The bootup log will clearly display the device certificate and the Thing Name towards the end.